edelgrace/edelgrace.me/content/blog/2016-10-08-bought-some-new-music.md

     I was tempted to spend all $10 on this album but I decided against it as the songs I've listened to on the album I already own.
 I want a more concrete opinion of the album before I buy it.
 The teaser for the Shiina Ringo collaboration was so tempting.
 But I like making informed buying decisions.
 I know I won't be disappointed since it's Utada Hikaru, but still.
   * **Unrequited Love by CAPSULE**

     While on my latest trip to the Philippines, I listened to _WAVE_ _RUNNER_ multiple times on the plane there.
 A lot of people complain about how Western the album is.
 EDM and dubstep is horrible.
 Toshiko doesn't sing much.
-Blah, blah, blah&#8230; I personally found the album to be pretty good.
+Blah, blah, blah...
+I personally found the album to be pretty good.
 Honestly, I dismiss comments that complain of foreign music being "too Western."
 In my mind it implies a weird exoticizing take on foreign music.
 Anyway, I really like this song, despite not being heavy into electronic music.
 Toshiko has great lines.
   * **House of Balloons/Glass Table Girls by The Weekend**

     The earlier works of The Weekend are intoxicating.
 Seriously, The Weekend's super clean vocals mixed with the heavy beats make for songs that make you feel like you're on a trip (is that how the kids say it nowadays).
 This song is just intoxicating in a seductive way.